UN chief in Pakistan to boost flood aid for devastated millions

 The floods have killed nearly 1,400 people, according to the latest National Disaster Management Authority report.

-Nearly 7,000 km of roads have been damaged, some 246 bridges washed away and more than 1.7 million homes and businesses destroyed.-AFP
+Nearly 7,000 km of roads have been damaged, about 246 bridges washed away and more than 1.7 million homes and businesses destroyed. - AFP